thomashorsey/thomashorsey/README.md

 ### Hello

-Im Thomas Horsey.
-A Computer Science student at UQ majoring in Data Science.
+Im Tom, Im studying a Bachelor of Computer Science at The University of Queensland.

 <!--
 **thomashorsey/thomashorsey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.